dana-younis/reading-notes/401/class-28.md

    - React Composition is a development pattern based on React's original component model where we build components from other components using explicit defined props or the implicit children prop.

+  How do useState() and this.setState() differ? setState is merging the previous state with the new one, it means that you dont have to pass the full state object every time you want to change some part of the state.
+React will update given properties and won't touch the rest.
+The useState's updater rewrites a previous state with a new one and it does not perform any merging.
+Its just replacement instead of merging.

+What is the purpose of useEffect?
+You inform React that your component needs to perform something after it renders by using this Hook.
+After making the DOM changes, React will remember the function you supplied (which we'll refer to as our "effect").
+We set the document title in this effect, but we could potentially conduct data fetching or contact another imperative API.

+Inside a component, why is useEffect called?
+Using useEffect within the component allows us to directly access the count state variable (or any props) from the effect.
+It's already in the function scope, so we don't need a separate API to read it.
+Hooks use JavaScript closures to avoid adding React-specific APIs where JavaScript is already available.
 **Children / Child Components:**
  "Children allow you to pass components as data to other components, just like any other prop you use."